ACCOUNTING TRIAL TRIGGERS BIG CHANGES IN TENNESSEE FINANCE LAW

 A deeper dive into the records shows that the firm’s $30,000 fee was just one part of the bill delivered to the estate.
 In addition to the firm’s invoice, the executrix billed the estate an additional $10,000 to supervise the firm’s activities.

-The executrix’ fee increases the bill to probate Mr. Darken’s small estate to over $40,000.
+The executrix’ fee increases the cost to probate Mr. Darken’s small estate to over $40,000.
 Since the actual cost to probate an estate in Williamson County is less than $400, it means that Mr. Darken’s probate was billed roughly one hundred times more than the base cost for a Tennessee probate.

 As one of the most expensive probates in Tennessee’s recent history it triggered a red-flag for fraud.